What type of energy switcher are you?

 If you do think you could well be a Hassle Hater, and Anxious Avoider, or a Contented Confomer, don’t let your misconceptions put off comparing quotes and switching to a better deal – watch this short video to see just how easy and hassle-free switching really is…

-The Ofgem study also looked people might be averse to switching, and found over a quarter (28%) of those less-engaged consumers saw a potential increase in costs as the main barrier to switching.
+The Ofgem study mentioned above also looked at why people might be averse to switching, and found over a quarter (28%) of those less-engaged consumers saw a potential increase in costs as the main barrier to switching.
 But there is one really simple way around that – switching to a fixed rate deal means you lock in the rate you pay for each unit of energy you use.
 Although your bills will still go up and down, depending on how much energy you use each month, this is the most effective way to keep on top of costs and beat the price hikes.

 A further 10% of respondents were worried their supply might be cut off during the switch, but the gas and electricity still enters your property through the existing pipes and cables, so there is little, if any, chance that your supply will stop at any point.